matthias-dirickx/CsSelenium/README.md

 |WebDriverFactory|As might be expected the `IWebDriver` factory.|In the future to be extended with an abstract webdriver factory class that will have multiple specific implementations in order to keep the code clean per implementation.
 |WebDriverTypes|Enum of webdriver types.
 Currently included: \[Chrome, Firefox, InternetExplorer, Remote\].

 #### Actions
+In the context of this framework, anything that interacts with the WebDriver object is an action.
+Examples are open url, click, insert text, but also execute a check on an element.

+An action typically has a log entry of type CsSeEventType.CsSeAction.
+Exception are:
+1. The verification actions (`ShouldAction` and `ShouldNotAction`) --> `CsSeEventType.CsSeCondition`
+2. The Wait actions (`WaitUntilAction` and `WaitWhileAction`) --> `CsSeEventType.CsSeCheckWait`

+All actions derive from the abstract class `Actions.CsSeAction`.

+The contract has basically a constructor requiring a name and an `Execute(IWebDriver, CsSeElement)` method.

+On construction nothing is actually done.
+On calling the `Execute()` method the action is performed.
+It is up to the implementor of the action to define what is logged and to what granularity and also the implementor must take into account to set the event type correctly.

+Basically each interaction with the webdriver and elements will be translated to a custom action.
+Not to wrap for fun, but to control

 #### Ex (Exceptions)